uutils/coreutils/DEVELOPMENT.md

 message will explain why, and your commit will be canceled.
 You can then make the suggested changes, and run `git commit ...` again.

 **NOTE: On MacOS** the pre-commit hooks are currently broken.
-There are workarounds involving switching to unstable nightly Rust and components.
+There are workarounds involving switching to unstable nightly Rust and components

 ### clippy